Coulomb's law: Continuous charge distribution

 The "continuous charge" version of Coulomb's law is never supposed to be applied to locations for which $|\mathbf{r} - \mathbf{r'}| = 0$ because that location would directly overlap with the location of a charged particle (e.g. electron or proton) which is not a valid location to analyze the electric field or potential classically.
 Charge is always discrete in reality, and the "continuous charge" assumption is just an approximation that is not supposed to allow $|\mathbf{r} - \mathbf{r'}| = 0$ to be analyzed.

 Coulomb constant

+The constant of proportionality $k_e$ in Coulomb's law depends upon the unit of charge used.

+In Gaussian and Heaviside–Lorentz units the unit of charge is determined by choosing a value for the Coulomb constant and using the force between charges to define the unit of charge.
+The constant $k_e$ is chosen to be 1 in Gaussian units and 1/4$\pi$ in Heaviside-Lorentz units.

+In the SI units (which grew out of the MKS units and MKSA units), the unit of charge, the Coulomb, has been defined since the SI units were revised in 2019 as a multiple of the fundamental charge (i.e. the charge on the electron or proton)..

+Accordingly, the Coulomb constant is something that has to be determined through measurement.